 Pop the salmon in the oven right after you slather the marinade on them…no need to marinate!
 Just make up the sauce, coat the salmon well on all sides, and broil!

-Marinating is not necessary to prepare the fish.
-Just make up the sauce, coat the salmon well on all sides, and broil.
-Alternatively, if you don’t want to broil, you can also roast the salmon at 425 deg F (220 C) for 10 minutes.
+Alternatively, if you don’t want to broil, you can also roast the salmon at 425 deg F (220 C) for 8-10 minutes.

-Because the miso sauce is so flavorful, the salmon is perfect when you pair it with some simple boiled Asian greens and rice.
-It’s a healthy, balanced, tasty meal all on one plate!
-Furthermore, if you happen to have any leftovers, the salmon reheats really well.
+If you happen to have any leftovers, the salmon reheats really well.
 You can also re-purpose the salmon and use it to top a salad!
 I love salads with savory toppings and this tasty broiled miso salmon lends a perfect Asian flair to the some fresh greens.

-If you’re looking for a simple, healthy, weeknight meal, you have to try broiled miso salmon.
-Go shopping for miso paste (located in the refrigerator section of your local Asian grocery store) and discover what this amazing ingredient can do!
-Try it out and leave me a comment below!
+Find miso paste in the refrigerator section of your local Asian grocery store and discover what this amazing ingredient can do beyond soup!